 With the intent to close loops in which raw materials, components and products are put in use for longer, thus improving the productivity of resources.

 In this concept, all ‘waste’ should become ‘food’ for another production process.
-It implies reducing waste to a minimum and maximizes the economic value of waste.
+It implies reducing waste to a minimum and maximising the economic value of waste.
 This particular concept is in contrast to the traditional linear production model of ‘take, make, dispose of’.